craftyc0der/craftycoder.com/content/blog/math-edu-1/index.md

 {{< thumbd src="algebra2.jpg"  title="20 Days after NPR Story" target="algebra2" width="200" class="rounded" >}}
 </div>

 So, what about this *lived experience* stuff.
 Does that make a difference?
-Can someone just as talented but with different *lived experiences* really have different capabilities as he suggests?
+Can someone just as talented but with different *lived experiences* from white college students really have different capabilities as he suggests?
 I decided to run an experiment using my son.
 Could I teach a 7 year old algebra?

 It turns out that I could.
-In fact it was quite easy.
+In fact, it was quite easy.
 We started with the basics of variables and doing operations on both sides of the equation.
 It became immediately apparent that he needed to learn fractions as well.
 So, that got tossed into our *alternative math pathway*.
 Zev took to all the symbols and logic like a duck to water.
 He never once complained that his *lived experience* made him incapable of learning these topics.

 {{< youtube -5J6EwmLX64 >}}